-- They mask disruptive or inconsistent noise with a steady, soothing background sound.
+- They can mask inconsistent noise with a constant sound.

 - They are easy to use.